LUMC/pytest-workflow/README.md

 ## Introduction

 Writing workflows is hard.
 Testing if they are correct is even harder.
 Testing with bash scripts or other code has some flaws.
-Is this bug in the pipeline. or in my test-framework?
+Is this bug in the pipeline or in my test-framework?
 Pytest-workflow aims to make testing as simple as possible so you can focus on debugging your pipeline.

 ## Installation

-- make sure your virtual environment is activated
+- Make sure your virtual environment is activated.
-- Install using pip `pip install git+https://github.com/lumc/pytest-workflow.git`
+- Install using pip `pip install pytest-workflow`.
-- create a `tests` directory in the root of your repository.
+- Create a `tests` directory in the root of your repository.
-- Create your test yaml files in the test directory
+- Create your test yaml files in the `tests` directory.

 ## Running pytest-workflow
 Run `pytest` from an environment with pytest-workflow installed.